wmpauli/neurosynth/README.md

 * scikit-learn (optional, used in some classification functions)
 * scipy

-We provide an **enivornment.yml**, which allows you to quickly setup a [conda](https://conda.io/docs/user-guide/tasks/manage-environments.html) python environment with all the dependencies needed for neurosynth analyses.
+For your convenience, we provide a conda environment definition file (**enivornment.yml**), which allows you to quickly setup a [conda](https://conda.io/docs/user-guide/tasks/manage-environments.html) python environment with all the dependencies needed for your analyses.

 Assuming you have those packages in working order, the easiest way to install Neurosynth by cloning this repository then install it from source: